jxmot/esp8266-dht-udp/README.md

 # Status

 **2017-12-26** : All OTA is working, sketches and SPIFFS!
 Instead of modifying the `ESP8266FS.java` and `platform.txt` I ended up adding the python path to my enviroment path variable.
 This was only due to the fact that I could not figure out how to *build* the modified flash tool jar file.
 I understand the process because I was able to get it to build successfully on *Travis CI*.
-But I could find a quick way to get the jar file back from it.
+But I could not find a quick way to get the jar file back from it.
 So after spending a measurable amount of time on this it just seemed quicker (and it was) to just go ahead and modifiy the path variable.

 **2017-12-25** : OTA updates for sketches is working.
 SPIFFS, not so much.
 The problem can be fixed by making a couple of modifications -